joonasrooben/dataeng/Data Modeling for Big Data.md

 DDD promotes the reduction of the translation cost between business and technical terminology by developing an **ubiquitus language**  that embeds domain terminology into the software systems.

-DDD consists of a collection of patterns, principles, and practices that allows teams to focus on the core t business goels while crafting software.
+DDD consists of a collection of patterns, principles, and practices that allows teams to focus on the core business goals while crafting software.

 ![right fit](https://images-na.ssl-images-amazon.com/images/I/81aA7hEEykL.jpg)